timbargo/giardiniera/README.md

 Nosferatu

 So this is a Pokemon knockoff and because I know so much Pokemon it will have mechanics that work exactly like the Pokemon do.
-The user enters the name of a, a uh, *thing*, like they name of the creature, creature stats are generated from the name.
+The user enters the name of a, a uh, *thing*, the name of the creature.
+The creature stats are generated from the name.
 The same name will generate the same stats if input more than once, it is consistent.
-There will be some combat system of rival *yet to be named things* to compete
+There will be some combat system for rival *yet to be named things* to compete.
+Some "AI" opponent will be implemented.

 Basic stats
 HP: your usual  hit points